elisabethschiele/modelChecking/README.md

     $ /storm-conv --prism /path/tp/prims/model.pm --tojani destination/path.jani --globalvars

+Unfortunately momba can not work with all JANI syntax.
+If you see errors when running the algorithms with your current model please have a look at Appendix: [Adapting Models to fit Momba Requirements](#adapt-jani-models-to-fit-momba-requirements).\
 You also need to find good parameters for the algorithm to work properly.
 We recommend doing a manual grid-seach.
 We provide good parameters for [our models](#our-models) in Appendix: [Our Parameters](#our-parameters)
 ### Important Functions
 #### CQI